 The table below describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
+You may also incur usual and customary brokerage commissions and other charges when buying and selling shares that are not reflected in the fee table and expense example below.
 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$50,000 in the Fund.
 More information about these and other discounts is available from your financial professional, in the section "How Shares Are Priced" on page 28 of the Fund's Prospectus and in the section "Purchases and Redemption of Shares" on page 22 of the Fund's Statement of Additional Information ("SAI").